timofeysie/dot-one/README.md

 Interceptors can:

-- automatically intercept both requests and responses from our API
+- automatically intercept both requests and responses from the API
 - run custom code before they are passed on.

 That will happen in src\contexts\CurrentUserContext.js where a useMemo hook used.